 Abscess Fluid Sample Analysis

-Your doctor may choose to take a sample of fluid from the abscess and examine it for a better diagnosis.
+Your doctor may take a sample of fluid from the abscess and examine it to make a better diagnosis.
 The method for obtaining a fluid sample depends on the location of the abscess.

-Antibiotics are prescribed to prevent infection from the drainage procedure.
-They are also used to treat the infection causing the abscess.
+Antibiotics are usually prescribed to treat the infection causing the abscess and to prevent infection from the drainage procedure.